lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 </div>
 ```

-`BarCtrl` has more features: `cannotAddBar`, the function that implements the weird spec, and `clearState`, the function that clears central state:
+`BarCtrl` has more features: `cannotAddBar`, the function that that we used to implement the weird spec, and `clearState`, the function that clears central state:

 ```javascript
 // controllers/barController.js